 By Mike Dub

-With such an introduction, you might expect Jean-Pierre Melville’s 1949 World War II chamber drama, Le Silence de la Mer, to be a fiery, scathing indictment of Nazis, and, more generally, an entire generation of Germans.
+With such an introduction, you might expect Jean-Pierre Melville’s 1949 World War II chamber drama Le Silence de la Mer to be a fiery, scathing indictment of Nazis, and, more generally, an entire generation of Germans.
 A resistance fighter during France’s occupation, Melville would seem to have every right to take such a track, particularly only a handful of years after the war’s end.

 The character in question is Nazi officer Werner von Ebrennac, who arrives at the rural residence of an unnamed man (Jean-Marie Robain) and his adult niece (Nicole Stéphane).
 Though von Ebrennac enters their home as an invader, he remains extravagantly polite, always knocking on the door to the living room before entering.
 For their part, the couple remains utterly silent in his presence, the only act of resistance they can afford.

 While the film never really lets us know where it is going, from the subject matter alone, we can predict that there is doom at the end of the line.
 However, the brutality of this tragedy does not come from the physical violence of war.
-It comes from the wrenching disillusionment of idealism, the devastation of facing one’s culpability in an atrocity.
+It comes from the wrenching disillusionment of idealism, the devastation of facing one’s guilt in an atrocity.